Eurobank Ergasias Services and Holdings SA

 How Eurobank reduced the environmental impact of its waste?

-Since 2021, Eurobank's total waste generation increased by 24.23%, including a 9.3% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems.
+Since 2021, Eurobank's total waste generation increased by 24.23%, including a 9.3% rise in 2023, reflecting a persistent upward trend that could be linked to operational growth, inefficient material use, or limited investment in waste prevention systems. a

-Over the same period, Eurobank reduced the hazardousness of its waste by 35.49%, with a further 50.79% decline in 2023, suggesting a sustained and meaningful shift toward safer waste profiles and lower environmental impact.
+Over the same period, Eurobank reduced the hazardousness of its waste by 35.49%, with a further 50.79% decline in 2023, suggesting a sustained and meaningful shift toward safer waste profiles and lower environmental impact. a

-Overall, Eurobank has increased waste over time but is now demonstrating meaningful progress in both reducing waste generation and lowering its hazardous content, potentially signaling a turning point toward sustainability.
+Overall, Eurobank has increased waste over time but is now demonstrating meaningful progress in both reducing waste generation and lowering its hazardous content, potentially signaling a turning point toward sustainability. a

 Want Full Access to Eurobank's Waste Management Dataset?